ameba23/harddrive-party/README.md

 There is a work-in-progress web-based front end build with [Leptos](https://docs.rs/leptos), served by default to `http://localhost:3030`.
 Source code in [`./web-ui`](./web-ui)

+## Contributing

+The source code is hosted on both [github](https://github.com/ameba23/harddrive-party) and [gitlab](https://gitlab.com/pegpeg/harddrive-party).
+I generally use gitlab for PRs and issues, but feel free to use github if you don't have a gitlab account.

 ## Project status

 Currently pre-alpha - expect bugs and breaking changes.